William W. Henry: Postwar life

-After he returned from war, Henry rejoined the family business, which included, over the years, manufacturing and wholesaling of drugs, first in Waterbury, and then in Burlington, Vermont.
+After he returned from war, Henry rejoined the family business which included, over the years, manufacturing and wholesaling of drugs, first in Waterbury, and then in Burlington, Vermont.

 Henry served as a state senator from Washington County from 1865 to 1868, and from Chittenden County in 1888–1889.
 He served as mayor of Burlington from 1887 to 1889, succeeding George H. Morse and being succeeded by Seneca Haselton.
 He was appointed United States Marshal on April 10, 1879, replacing George P. Foster.
 He served until June 24, 1886, when he was succeeded by John Robinson.
-In 1892 he was appointed U.S. Immigration Inspector.
+In 1892, he was appointed U.S. Immigration Inspector.
 From 1897 until 1907, he was the American Consul in Quebec City.

-He became a Mason in 1858, was a member of the I.O.O.F, the Grand Army of the Republic, the Military Order of the Loyal Legion of the United States, the Society of the Army of the Potomac, and the Knights of Pythias.
+He became a Mason in 1858 and was a member of the I.O.O.F, the Grand Army of the Republic, the Military Order of the Loyal Legion of the United States, the Society of the Army of the Potomac and the Knights of Pythias.

 Henry died at the age of 83, and is buried at Lakeview Cemetery in Burlington, Vermont.